AlexisMcQuigge/Programming-4-Humanitsts/DigEd/text/The Mogul Tale.md

 	Yes a sweet soul.

-3dÊLa.
+3dC
+La.
 	Why our religion tells us we have no souls.

 John.
-	Does it, why then of what use is your religion! but if you have no soul, damme, but you have a pretty body, a very pretty body, that I do assure you,Êand I am a sweet soul, and what is 	a body good for, without a soul.
+	Does it, why then of what use is your religion! but if you have no soul, damme, but you have a pretty body, a very pretty body, that I do assure you,C and I am a sweet soul, and what is 	a body good for, without a soul.

-3dÊLa.
+3dC
+La.
 	Have your countrymen souls?